 They fed me, of course.
 There were antipasti of salmon, olives, mushrooms, and cheese.
 And bread, of course.

 Then they presented me with a huge dish of spaghetti with gamberetti (small shrimp).
 I told them the first dish was too large, so they brought me more.
 At home I would avoid such a dish.
 The flavors would nauseate me.
-Here the consistency of the shrimp is perfect, and the flavors meld perfectly with the light sauce that reminds me of one of Mrs A’s curries.
-I love Italian seafood in Italy.
-Shellfish in America are so often disappointing.
-I find the dishes with them to be unbalanced, fishy, and out of harmony with the other elements on the plate.
+Here the consistency of the shrimp is perfect, and the flavors meld perfectly with the light sauce that reminds me of one of Roopa’s curries.
+I love Italian seafood in Italy, whereas shellfish in America is too often disappointing.
+I find the dishes back home to be unbalanced, fishy, and out of harmony with the other elements on the plate.
 At home the shrimp would be far too large and lost in a dense red sauce or a heavy cream sauce.
 And of course the shrimp aren’t nearly so fresh as they are here.

-There are times in our lives when we must simply trust our friends and family to feed us things that aren’t going to kill us, and this is one of them.
-Still, I try to discretely inspect the meat without wanting to look obvious and make anybody uncomfortable.
-It’s darker than beef usually would be, and I’m not certain I can see muscle fibers.
-I inspect further, and something looks vascular.
-I ask whether it is beef, and am told it is, but am still not certain this is entirely accurate.
+There are times in our lives when we must simply trust our friends and family to feed us things that aren’t going to kill us, and this was one of them.
+Still, I tried to discretely inspect the meat without wanting to look obvious and make anybody uncomfortable.
+It was darker than beef usually would be, and I’m not certain I could see muscle fibers.
+I inspected further, and something looked almost vascular.
+I inquired as to whether it was beef, and was told that it was, but am still not certain this is entirely accurate.
 The Italian word for beef is “manzo,” but thats not quite the word that was used.
-It may be an issue of the Sicilian language vs the Italian language, but on some level I suspect organ meat is involved.
-In the end I simply enjoy the sandwich, suspecting that perhaps I will never know what I have eaten.
+It may be an issue of the Sicilian language vs the Italian language, but on some level I suspect organ meat was involved.

 Tomorrow we go to a “barbecue” to celebrate the Italian equivalent of labor day.